tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 - CPU

 **Network** has limited bandwidth.
 This means that if one node in the network requires much higher bandwidth than the rest, the network will be underutilized.
-When the primary needs to replicate a prepare across the cluster, a ring topology is used: the primary doesn't broadcast the prepare to every other replica.
-It sends it to just one other replica, relying on that replica to forward on the prepare.
+For this reason the primary doesn't broadcast prepares to all backups.
+Instead, it sends each prepare to just two backups, relying on the backups to forward it further.

 **Storage** is typically capable of sustaining several parallel IO operations and TigerBeetle tries to keep it saturated.
 For example, when compaction needs to read a table from disk it enqueues writes